spencerwi/imgsort/README.md

 imgsort
 =======

-Sorts images by aspect ratio, optionally using a rules file for folder names
+Sorts images by aspect ratio, optionally using a per-folder rules file (named ".imgsortrc") for destination folder names

+## INPROGRESS

+Actually apply the rules file